How to Buy an Engagement Ring

 Pick The Engagement Ring Band

 Now that you've got the budget and style sorted, it is time to decide on the type of metal you are going to use.
 There are a variety of metals to choose from, and you should ensure the metal you choose suits the diamonds and jewels in the engagement ring.
 Your budget will dictate the type of metal you use.
 The most common metals are: yellow gold, rose gold, white gold, platinum, and silver.
-You can find out the advantages and disadvantages of each metal here.
+You can find out the advantages and disadvantages in our blog on precious metals.

 Choose the diamond